-An independent valuation of all Renewal SA's investment properties was conducted as at 30 June 2022.
+An independent valuation of all Renewal SA's investment properties was conducted as at 30 June 2023.
 Valuations of all investment properties were undertaken by qualified Certified Practicing Valuers with extensive experience in the local market with equivalent properties.
 Valuations were carried out in accordance with the relevant provisions of the Australian Property Institute of Australia and New Zealand's Valuation and Property Standards and as per AASB 140 Investment Property.
-The valuer arrived at fair value using either the direct comparison, capitalisation of net income, or discounted cash flow approach.
+The valuer arrived at fair value using either the direct comparison or capitalisation of net income.